Histology independent therapies (HITs)

 • how often you will need to go to the hospital, and for how long.

-Treatment can be given for different reasons and the potential benefits will vary depending on your individual situation.
+People make different choices for different reasons.
+There is no right or wrong decision.
 The most important thing to remember is that you are making a decision that is right for you at the time.
-There are no right or wrong decisions.

 Your doctors will not be able to give you any treatment until you have given your consent.